 Behind the Scenes: The Real Impact of Psoriatic Arthritis

-For those with psoriatic arthritis, the condition can change how you live your life every single day.
-In our annual In America survey, we learned more about the real impact of psoriatic arthritis on the lives of real patients and their families.
+PsA can change how you live your life every single day.
+With the survey, we learned more about the impact of PsA on the lives of real patients and their families.

 Understanding daily symptoms of psoriatic arthritis

-For those who cope with psoriasis in addition to psoriatic arthritis skin symptoms such as itching and burning and flaking add an additional layer of daily complications to deal with.
+For those who have psoriasis in addition to PsA, skin symptoms such as itching, burning, and flaking add a layer of daily complications to deal with.

 The impact on work and career

-The demands of a career can be a lot to handle with a chronic condition like psoriatic arthritis.
-It isn’t just pain that has an impact on the responsibilities of a job, even on low pain days, it can be a struggle to function at full capacity at a job due to brain fog and chronic fatigue.
+The demands of a career can be a lot to handle with a chronic condition like PsA.
+It is not just pain that has an impact on the responsibilities of a job.
+Even on low pain days, it can be a struggle to function at full capacity at work due to brain fog and chronic fatigue.

-The financial aspects of living with and managing psoriatic arthritis can cause a lot of stress for those with psoriatic arthritis and caregivers.
-From paying for treatment or balancing health-care related costs with other financial responsibilities it can feel overwhelming.
+The financial aspects of living with and managing PsA can cause a lot of stress for those with the condition and their caregivers.
+Balancing healthcare costs with other financial responsibilities can feel overwhelming.

-We all know sleep is an important part of staying healthy, but psoriatic arthritis symptoms can steal away precious hours of much-needed sleep.
-Certain PsA symptoms can be more problematic to achieving a good night’s sleep than others.
+We all know that sleep is an important part of staying healthy.
+PsA symptoms can steal precious hours of much-needed sleep.
+Certain PsA symptoms can be more problematic for achieving a good night’s sleep than others.

 The importance of support with PsA

-On both the good days and the bad days with psoriatic arthritis there is the need for support.
-Although many with psoriatic arthritis have a team of people who help provide encouragement, comfort, and support, there are still days when PsA flares require a bit more for your support team.
-6 in 10 people living with PsA would like to receive additional support.
+On both the good days and the bad days with PsA, people need support.
+Although many with PsA have a team of people who give them encouragement, comfort, and support, there may be days when PsA flares require a bit more than their team can handle.
+More than half of people living with PsA would like to receive additional support.

-Most are looking for support with coping emotionally with their condition, many are also looking for tangible help around the house.
+Most are looking for support in coping emotionally with the condition.
+Many are also looking for help around the house.

-The Psoriatic Arthritis in America 2019 survey was conducted online from May through September of 2019.
-1,148 people who have been diagnosed with psoriatic arthritis completed the survey.
+The 2019 Psoriatic Arthritis In America Survey was conducted online from May through September of 2019.
+The survey was completed by 1,148 people.

 Join the conversation